Braunwin/learning-from-data-Spotify/README.md

 Python

-Python was had higher processing speed in terms of outputing results and also loading data. , however if the code is long then I  would spend time just debugging and trying to find where the error is.
+Python had higher processing speed in terms of outputing results and also loading data. , however if the code was long, then I  would spend time just debugging and trying to find where the error is.
 Refractoring the loaded data becomes hard  as it changes the whole code and I would need to start my coding from scratch in order to match up the data with the code .
 Using arrays really helped and made the work more understandable and simple to code.